aljhn/line_integral_loss/README.md

 * `python classifier_lstm.py`
 * `python classifier_line_integral.py`

-Each of these scripts writes a txt file containing the loss history
+Each of these scripts writes a txt file containing the accuracies.

 Then run the plotting script to generate the figure above: